Hsbc Holdings PLC Has $40.65 Million Stake in Mid-America Apartment Communities, Inc. (NYSE:MAA)

-Hsbc Holdings PLC increased its position in Mid-America Apartment Communities, Inc. (NYSE:MAA) by 15.1% in the third quarter, according to its most recent 13F filing with the SEC.
-The firm owned 216,595 shares of the real estate investment trust’s stock after purchasing an additional 28,369 shares during the period.
-Hsbc Holdings PLC owned about 0.19% of Mid-America Apartment Communities worth $40,654,000 at the end of the most recent reporting period.
+Hsbc Holdings PLC boosted its holdings in Mid-America Apartment Communities, Inc. (NYSE:MAA) by 15.1% in the 3rd quarter, according to its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 216,595 shares of the real estate investment trust’s stock after purchasing an additional 28,369 shares during the quarter.
+Hsbc Holdings PLC owned 0.19% of Mid-America Apartment Communities worth $40,654,000 at the end of the most recent reporting period.

-A number of other institutional investors have also recently bought and sold shares of MAA.
-Assetmark Inc. acquired a new stake in shares of Mid-America Apartment Communities during the 3rd quarter valued at $581,000.
-Geode Capital Management LLC boosted its stake in shares of Mid-America Apartment Communities by 3.7% during the 3rd quarter.
-Geode Capital Management LLC now owns 2,432,234 shares of the real estate investment trust’s stock valued at $453,201,000 after buying an additional 86,138 shares during the period.
-Blueshift Asset Management LLC acquired a new stake in shares of Mid-America Apartment Communities during the 3rd quarter valued at $520,000.
-Bank of Nova Scotia boosted its stake in shares of Mid-America Apartment Communities by 10.9% during the 3rd quarter.
-Bank of Nova Scotia now owns 19,388 shares of the real estate investment trust’s stock valued at $3,619,000 after buying an additional 1,906 shares during the period.
-Finally, First Republic Investment Management Inc. boosted its stake in shares of Mid-America Apartment Communities by 1.1% during the 3rd quarter.
-First Republic Investment Management Inc. now owns 4,665 shares of the real estate investment trust’s stock valued at $871,000 after buying an additional 51 shares during the period.
-89.83% of the stock is owned by hedge funds and other institutional investors.
+Several other large investors have also recently modified their holdings of the company.
+Assetmark Inc. acquired a new position in shares of Mid-America Apartment Communities in the 3rd quarter valued at approximately $581,000.
+Geode Capital Management LLC grew its holdings in Mid-America Apartment Communities by 3.7% during the 3rd quarter.
+Geode Capital Management LLC now owns 2,432,234 shares of the real estate investment trust’s stock worth $453,201,000 after acquiring an additional 86,138 shares during the last quarter.
+Blueshift Asset Management LLC bought a new stake in Mid-America Apartment Communities during the 3rd quarter worth approximately $520,000.
+Bank of Nova Scotia grew its holdings in Mid-America Apartment Communities by 10.9% during the 3rd quarter.
+Bank of Nova Scotia now owns 19,388 shares of the real estate investment trust’s stock worth $3,619,000 after acquiring an additional 1,906 shares during the last quarter.
+Finally, First Republic Investment Management Inc. boosted its stake in shares of Mid-America Apartment Communities by 1.1% in the 3rd quarter.
+First Republic Investment Management Inc. now owns 4,665 shares of the real estate investment trust’s stock valued at $871,000 after purchasing an additional 51 shares during the last quarter.
+Institutional investors own 89.83% of the company’s stock.

-A number of equities research analysts have issued reports on MAA shares.
-JPMorgan Chase & Co. lifted their target price on shares of Mid-America Apartment Communities from $210.00 to $238.00 in a research note on Tuesday, January 18th.
-Piper Sandler started coverage on shares of Mid-America Apartment Communities in a research note on Tuesday, October 26th.
-They issued an “overweight” rating and a $230.00 price objective for the company.
-Mizuho lifted their price objective on shares of Mid-America Apartment Communities from $211.00 to $234.00 in a research note on Thursday, January 20th.
-Truist Financial lifted their price objective on shares of Mid-America Apartment Communities from $222.00 to $231.00 in a research note on Tuesday, January 18th.
-Finally, Royal Bank of Canada lifted their price objective on shares of Mid-America Apartment Communities from $199.00 to $205.00 and gave the company a “sector perform” rating in a research note on Friday, October 29th.
-Six equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company has a consensus rating of “Buy” and an average price target of $207.25.
+A number of research analysts recently issued reports on MAA shares.
+BTIG Research boosted their target price on shares of Mid-America Apartment Communities from $218.00 to $230.00 and gave the company a “buy” rating in a research report on Monday, December 13th.
+Capital One Financial reiterated an “overweight” rating on shares of Mid-America Apartment Communities in a report on Wednesday, November 3rd.
+Piper Sandler began coverage on shares of Mid-America Apartment Communities in a research report on Tuesday, October 26th.
+They set an “overweight” rating and a $230.00 price target for the company.
+Royal Bank of Canada increased their target price on shares of Mid-America Apartment Communities from $199.00 to $205.00 and gave the stock a “sector perform” rating in a research report on Friday, October 29th.
+Finally, Mizuho increased their price target on shares of Mid-America Apartment Communities from $211.00 to $234.00 in a report on Thursday, January 20th.
+Six analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock.
+According to MarketBeat.com, the company currently has an average rating of “Buy” and an average price target of $207.25.

-Mid-America Apartment Communities (NYSE:MAA) last posted its quarterly earnings data on Tuesday, October 26th.
-The real estate investment trust reported $0.73 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.70 by ($0.97).
-Mid-America Apartment Communities had a return on equity of 7.10% and a net margin of 24.83%.
-The company had revenue of $452.58 million for the quarter, compared to the consensus estimate of $445.91 million.
-During the same quarter in the previous year, the firm posted $1.57 EPS.
-The business’s revenue for the quarter was up 6.9% compared to the same quarter last year.
-As a group, sell-side analysts expect that Mid-America Apartment Communities, Inc. will post 6.98 earnings per share for the current year.
+Mid-America Apartment Communities (NYSE:MAA) last announced its quarterly earnings results on Tuesday, October 26th.
+The real estate investment trust reported $0.73 earnings per share for the quarter, missing the consensus estimate of $1.70 by ($0.97).
+Mid-America Apartment Communities had a net margin of 24.83% and a return on equity of 7.10%.
+The company had revenue of $452.58 million for the quarter, compared to analysts’ expectations of $445.91 million.
+During the same quarter in the prior year, the business posted $1.57 earnings per share.
+The firm’s revenue was up 6.9% compared to the same quarter last year.
+As a group, sell-side analysts predict that Mid-America Apartment Communities, Inc. will post 6.98 EPS for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, January 31st.
-Stockholders of record on Friday, January 14th will be issued a dividend of $1.0875 per share.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, January 31st.
+Shareholders of record on Friday, January 14th will be given a $1.0875 dividend.
+The ex-dividend date is Thursday, January 13th.
+This represents a $4.35 dividend on an annualized basis and a yield of 2.12%.
 This is an increase from Mid-America Apartment Communities’s previous quarterly dividend of $1.03.
-The ex-dividend date of this dividend is Thursday, January 13th.
-This represents a $4.35 annualized dividend and a dividend yield of 2.12%.
-Mid-America Apartment Communities’s payout ratio is presently 116.62%.
+Mid-America Apartment Communities’s payout ratio is currently 116.62%.

+In other news, COO Thomas L. Grimes, Jr. sold 579 shares of Mid-America Apartment Communities stock in a transaction dated Thursday, January 6th.
+The stock was sold at an average price of $223.64, for a total transaction of $129,487.56.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, EVP Robert J. Delpriore sold 4,750 shares of Mid-America Apartment Communities stock in a transaction that occurred on Friday, January 14th.
+The shares were sold at an average price of $218.49, for a total value of $1,037,827.50.
+The disclosure for this sale can be found here.
+Insiders sold 22,113 shares of company stock worth $4,742,402 in the last 90 days.
+Company insiders own 1.39% of the company’s stock.

 Mid-America Apartment Communities, Inc is a real estate investment trust.
 The firm engages in the operation, acquisition and development of apartment communities.
 It operates through the following segments: Same Store Communities and Non-Same Store and Other.
 The Same Store Communities segment focuses on communities that the company has owned.